-$P.\ cocincinus$ inhabits riparian areas along rocky streams in evergreen lowland forests mixed with deciduous and bamboo forests at elevations from 43 up to 820 m above the sea level (Gewiss et al. 2020; Nguyen et al. 2018a; Ziegler 2002).
+Physignathus cocincinus inhabits riparian areas along rocky streams in evergreen lowland forests mixed with deciduous and bamboo forests at elevations from 43 up to 820 m above the sea level (Gewiss et al. 2020; Nguyen et al. 2018a; Ziegler 2002; Nguyen et al. in prep.).
 Undisturbed, natural areas are the preferred habitat, but water dragons can also be found in densely vegetated streams nearby villages and agricultural areas (Ziegler 2002) or urban areas where the species has been introduced (Chan et al. 2020; Mo 2019).
-The availability of woodlands with a dense canopy coverage next to streams appears to be a crucial criterion for the habitat selection of $P.\ cocincinus$ (Chang et al. 2020).
-In Viet Nam, Animals were mainly observed to rest on hardwood, leaves, and vines-shrubs (Nguyen et al. 2017).
+The availability of woodlands with a dense canopy coverage next to streams appears to be a crucial criterion for the habitat selection of P. cocincinus (Chang et al. 2020).
+In Viet Nam, water dragons were mainly observed to rest on hardwood, leaves, and vines-shrubs (Nguyen et al. 2017).
 In Thailand, the species is found in moist evergreen forests.
 Adult water dragons were usually recorded to occupy perches with heights over 3 m, while juveniles and sub-adults are resting at lower heights mostly below 2 m above the water surface (Nguyen et al. 2017).
-Due to its close association to freshwater habitats the area of occupancy (AOO) is considered to be much smaller than the total extent of occurrence (EOO) (IUCN 2012; Nguyen et al. 2018a).
-Regarding microhabitat conditions, a mean air temperature of 29.1 $\pm$ 2.8 °C and a relative humidity of 66.4 $\pm$ 5.8 % during the daytime, and 25.7 $\pm$ 1.8 °C and 78.6 $\pm$ 9.5 % at night was recorded in summer (Nguyen et al. 2017).
+Due to its close association to freshwater habitats, the area of occupancy (AOO) is considered to be much smaller than the total extent of occurrence (EOO) (IUCN 2012; Nguyen et al. 2018a).
+Regarding microhabitat conditions, a mean air temperature of 29.1 ± 2.8 °C and a relative humidity of 66.4 ± 5.8 % during the daytime, and 25.7 ± 1.8 °C and 78.6 ± 9.5 % at night was recorded in summer in Viet Nam (Nguyen et al. 2017).